 Where We Are

-For the past five years, Patagonia has supported Bureo’s development of NetPlus through Tin Shed Ventures®, Patagonia’s venture capital fund.
-Today, NetPlus is used in a range of products from Patagonia's hat brims to Costa sunglasses and Futures® surf fins—even Jenga® games.
+Since 2014, Patagonia has supported Bureo’s development of NetPlus through Tin Shed Ventures®, Patagonia’s venture capital fund.
+Today, NetPlus is used in a range of products from Patagonia's hat brims and Down Sweater jackets to Costa sunglasses and Futures surf fins—even Jenga games.

-By developing NetPlus materials with Bureo, we have supported the collection and recycling of more than 400 tons of discarded fishing nets.
-We will continue to incorporate NetPlus material into more Patagonia products over the next few years.
+We will continue to incorporate NetPlus into more Patagonia products over the next few years.